 Extra Perk Quest Script which

 repeatedly checks if the Player has leveled up.
-But a perk
+But a perk object

-by itself so we have to find another way to
+can't start a script by itself so we have to find another way to

 accomplish this.

-Scripts are always part of a quest
+Scripts are always part of a quest, an item

-object.
+or an effect object.
 Because of the fact, the Extra Perk

 has to start tracking the current level of the Player as soon as the Player